KillianMelsen/killianmelsen.github.io/docs/_posts/2025-07-03-REML GxExM kernels.markdown

 There are functions for modeling a single variance for all environments within a level of management or trait, as well as functions for modeling variances for all combinations.
 The functions are meant to be used with the `own()` function in ASReml-R for modeling (G $\times$ E $\times$ M) or multi-trait G $\times$ E data.
 While these functions are practically *plug & play*, there are two important things to keep in mind:
-1. The linear kernel supplied by the user **must** be a numeric matrix object called `EC` that exists in the global environment.
+1. The linear kernel supplied by the user **must** be a numeric matrix object called `C` that exists in the global environment.
-For the non-linear kernels, the user-supplied distance matrices **must** be called `ED`.
+For the non-linear kernels, the user-supplied distance matrices **must** be called `D`.
-This can be changed by modifying the functions, i.e., replacing `EC` and `ED` with whatever other name one wants to use.
+This can be changed by modifying the functions, i.e., replacing `C` and `D` with whatever other name one wants to use.
 Just make sure that R will find the correct object in the global environment.
-Do not define `EC` or `ED` within the variance function.
+Do not define `C` or `D` within the variance function.
-This works because when R cannot find referenced objects within the local environment of the function, it simply looks in the enclosing environment (the environment where the function was defined), where `EC` or `ED` exists (see [this page](http://adv-r.had.co.nz/Environments.html) for more information).
+This works because when R cannot find referenced objects within the local environment of the function, it simply looks in the enclosing environment (the environment where the function was defined), where `C` or `D` exists (see [this page](http://adv-r.had.co.nz/Environments.html) for more information).

-2. The row- and column order of `EC` and `ED`, **must** match the order of the levels of the environment factor in the dataframe that is passed to ASReml-R:
+2. The row- and column order of `C` and `D`, **must** match the order of the levels of the environment factor in the dataframe that is passed to ASReml-R:
     ```R
-    EC <- EC[levels(data$Environment), levels(data$Environment)]
+    C <- C[levels(data$Environment), levels(data$Environment)]
     ```
 Another option is to use the `cornfruit` package that provides wrappers around the functions taking care of point 1.
 See the end of this page for more information.